Medical Specialties

 After prostate cancer treatment It is generally recommended to wear your support stockings for twenty-eight days after the day of surgery.

-You will be given a medication that thins the blood for twenty-eight days ato prevent the side effect of blood clots (deep vein thrombosis).
+You will be given a medication that thins the blood for twenty-eight days to prevent the side effect of blood clots (deep vein thrombosis).

 You will be asked to walk very early on after the prostate surgery.
-This helps you breathe better decreasing the risk of chest infection, , your circulation lessening the risk of deep vein thrombosis, improves encouraging the return of your bowel habits and releases natural endorphins reducing the use of pain medication.
-The walking distance is to be increased daily.
-Most men reach an average activity level six to eight weeks following their operation.
-Common sense will guide your exercise and rehabilitation.
+This helps you breathe better decreasing the risk of chest infection and improving your circulation, lessening the risk of deep vein thrombosis.
+The walking distance is increased daily with most men reaching an average activity level six to eight weeks following their operation.

-When you can get behind the wheel depends on the country you are from, how your surgery went and your medical fitness.
+Driving depends on how your surgery went and your medical fitness.
 The UK's Driving and Vehicle Licencing Agency (DVLA) guidelines recommend that you do not drive until you are confident that you can drive safely and make an emergency stop.
-This varies from individual to individual and can usually take up from ten days to twenty days after surgery.
+This varies from individual to individual and can usually take from ten days to twenty days after surgery.
 Always check with your insurance company before you start driving again.

 Minimally invasive surgery operates through small incisions.
 This allows faster recovery.
 Keyhole surgery carries less postoperative pain than open surgery.
 Simple pain medication with paracetamol and codeine suffices.

 In general, the urethral catheter stays between seven to 10 days.
-The removal of the urine catheter depends on where you will have your surgery and how your surgery goes.
 Different surgeons will have their protocol when the urinary catheter is removed.
 If there is a urine leak, the surgeon will ask for the urine catheter to stay longer.
 A test called a cystogram, where a dye is passed through the catheter to check if the leakage is resolved can be ordered.

 If you had nerve-sparing surgery, the chances of your erectile function recovering are fifty to seventy per cent.
 Men younger than sixty-four with good preoperative sexual function, meaning good strong erections have a better chance of getting their erections back if a nerve-sparing prostate surgery procedure is done.
-The surgeon will preserve as well the blood vessels that are responsible to also preserve the blood vessels responsible for supplying the penile tissue.
+The surgeon will preserve the blood vessels that are responsible for supplying the penile tissue.

 Some men can achieve an erection immediately.
 Others need time for the nerves to recover.
 This can take just a few weeks or as long as four years.